open-company/open-company-search/README.md

 ## Overview

-The OpenCompany Search Service handles searching of data in the OpenCompany system.
-The service uses Elastic Search (v6.0) for indexing and searching data.
+The OpenCompany Search Service handles full-text searching of content in the OpenCompany system.
+The service uses Elasticsearch for indexing and searching data.

 ## Local Setup